tommytran732/Ocelot/README.md

 1. Set up GCP

-Create a Project in Google Cloud Platform, instructions here Create 2 Google Storage Buckets with names of your choice.
+Create a Project in Google Cloud Platform

+Create 2 Google Storage Buckets with names of your choice.
 (One bucket is for user-created files, one is for storing history of the files)

 Create a Google Datastore (Firestore in Datastore mode).
 In the Datastore, create an entity with the Kind set as AuthorizedEmails.
 Create Key Identifier with a Custom name and set it to the emails that are allowed to log into Ocelot.

 2. Modify backend/ts/index.ts

 Change the client id in [line 45](https://github.com/tommytran732/Ocelot/blob/479f73d76daf5a2e1fc2cdd51b3e231129552dc5/backend/ts/index.ts#L45) to your Google Auth Client ID.

-Then, change the origin in [line 525](https://github.com/tommytran732/Ocelot/blob/d6e5c3b642b949878b790e2fe496f0a9ac91cee0/backend/ts/index.ts#L525) to the url that your Ocelot frontend will be running on.
+Then, change the origin in [line 525](https://github.com/tommytran732/Ocelot/blob/d6e5c3b642b949878b790e2fe496f0a9ac91cee0/backend/ts/index.ts#L525) to the url that your
+Ocelot frontend will be running on.

 Finally, change [line 18](https://github.com/tommytran732/Ocelot/blob/d6e5c3b642b949878b790e2fe496f0a9ac91cee0/backend/ts/index.ts#L18) and [line 19](https://github.com/tommytran732/Ocelot/blob/d6e5c3b642b949878b790e2fe496f0a9ac91cee0/backend/ts/index.ts#L19) to the bucket names that you will be using.

+By default, the backend will be listening on port 8000.
+If there is a conflict, you can change it in [line 3]( https://github.com/tommytran732/Ocelot/blob/84d6d3000cf8136597009f630d31363f9813b89c/backend/ts/testServer.ts#L3) in the `backend/ts/testServer.ts` file.

 3. Modify frontend/src/secrets.ts

 CLD_FN_BASE_URL - Set the URL to the backend's address.
 It must be reachable over the internet.
-I would recommend that you setup an NGINX reverse proxy with https for the backend rather than connecting to it directly.
+I would recommend that you setup an NGINX reverse proxy with https on the backend's subdomain for the backend rather than connecting to it directly.

 LOGIN_CLIENT_ID - replace the entire URL to your Google Auth Client ID.